BillieMantzOik/COLORVAR/data/metadata/meta.md

-metadata.csv <-- metadata info relqated to each studied frog.
+frogs_metadata.csv <-- metadata info relqated to each studied frog.